erdoukki/lede-insomnia/README.md

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.

+## RPI-3

+It is only re-built per request, given I do not use it.

 ## The following CPU-s are fully built

 * arm_cortex-a9_vfpv3 (arm a9)